Judo-Security/judosecuritydocs/README.md

 The expiration date governs when the secret will expire.
 Expiration of particular secret could be a few minutes, hours, days, or no expiration.
 Once expired, the shards of the key residing in different servers are destroyed, and the key cannot be reassembled.
 Consequently, the underlying secret becomes inaccessible.

+The organization admin can also manually expire a secret belonging to any user of the organization from the 'SECRETS' tab in the left navigation pane before the defined expiration time of the secret.
+Users can only manually expire the secrets that they have created.